wpdk/wpdk/doc/build-spdk.md

 <a id="git"></a>
 ## Initial Setup

-For WSL, follow the instructions in the guide to [Getting Started with WSL](https://github.com/wpdk/wpdk/blob/master/doc/wsl.md).
+For WSL, follow the instructions in
+[Getting Started with WSL](https://github.com/wpdk/wpdk/blob/master/doc/wsl.md).

 Install Git and curl as follows: